 Therefore, in some situations utilities may find it beneficial to keep the consequence categories disaggregated.
-While this can lead to a less quantifiable measure of risk (i.e., Equation [1] can no longer be applied), more information can be communicated in the assessment results.
-Lundberg and Willis (2019) present one approach for carrying out risk assessments while dealing with nonaggregate outcomes.
+While this can lead to a less quantifiable measure of risk (i.e. Equation (1) can no longer be applied), more information can be communicated in the assessment results.
+Lundberg and Willis (2019) (Lundberg & Willis, 2019) present one approach for carrying out risk assessments while dealing with non-aggregate outcomes.
 The authors use a survey-based method to identify a ranking of consequences attributes.
 This information allows the analyst to prioritize one category over another.
-Kabir, Balek, and Tesfamariam (2018) presents a quantitative Bayesian network model for modeling consequences due to infrastructure failures.
+Kabir et al. (2018) (Kabir, Balek, & Tesfamariam, 2018) presents a quantitative Bayesian network model for modelling consequences due to infrastructure failures.
 The model disaggregates outcomes based on health and safety, environmental, societal, and economic impacts.
-Expert judgment is used to define the dependencies between various outcome measures.
+Expert judgement is used to define the dependencies between various outcome measures.